New Brunswick College of Craft and Design: Academics

-Programs offered include two-year Diplomas in 3D Digital Design, Ceramics, Fashion Design, Graphic Design, Jewellery/Metal Arts, Photography, Textile Design, and Wabanaki Visual Arts (WVA) as well as one-year Certificate programs in Foundation Visual Arts and Advanced Studio Practice.
-The College features a studio-based education with a hands-on entrepreneurship focus.
+The College features studio-based education with a focus on hands-on entrepreneurship.
 They offer a four-year Bachelor of Applied Arts (BAA) in partnership with the University of New Brunswick (UNB).
-The New Brunswick College of Craft and Design offers a range of programs from traditional craft studios to contemporary digital design, as well as a Wabanaki Visual Art Program, which features the history and traditional crafts of the Wolastoqey, Mikmaq, and Passamaquoddy First Nations Cultures in Atlantic Canada.
+The New Brunswick College of Craft and Design offers a range of programs from traditional craft studios to contemporary digital design, as well as a Wabanaki Visual Art Program, which features the history and traditional crafts of the Wolastoqey, Mi'Kmaq, and Passamaquoddy First Nations cultures in Atlantic Canada.

 NBCCD is also home to non-credit courses, craft workshops called edVentures, and the George Fry Gallery.

 Articulation Agreements

-The four-year Bachelor of Applied Arts (BAA) articulation between the University of New Brunswick and the New Brunswick College of Craft & Design offers a unique combination of academic and practical study, offering the advanced reasoning, research, and writing skills of a traditional liberal arts education at UNB along with the hands-on experience of studio art courses offered by the New Brunswick College of Craft and Design, one of Canada's most respected fine craft and design schools.
+The four-year Bachelor of Applied Arts (BAA) articulation between the University of New Brunswick and the New Brunswick College of Craft & Design offers a combination of academic and practical study, aiming to promote the advanced reasoning, research, and writing skills of a traditional liberal arts education at UNB along with the hands-on experience of studio art courses offered by the New Brunswick College of Craft and Design.

-The BAA is a four-year degree program, two years of which are taken at the New Brunswick College of Craft and Design (NBCCD) and the remaining two years (60 ch) at the University of New Brunswick Fredericton (UNBF).
+The BAA is a four-year degree program, two years of which are taken at the New Brunswick College of Craft and Design (NBCCD) and the remaining two years (60 credit hours) at the University of New Brunswick Fredericton (UNBF).
 The two required years at NBCCD will generally consist of the Foundation Visual Arts Certificate and the first year of a Diploma.
 Students may start at either institution, may attend each school in alternate years, or complete the requirements of one before moving on to another.